osbornZ/OpenGL_ES/README.md

-# OpenGL_ES
+# OpenGL ES
-This repository contain my study course  about openGL-ES
+This repository contains my process of learning openGL ES，You can clone or download every project you are interested in.